Meet the Staff of St. Philip's Episcopal Church

 Renée has worked in the accounting and business field for over 10 years.
 She has been recognized by the military for implementing new and effective business policies that are still used today.
 She has obtained many awards and certificates throughout her career for her outstanding management and leadership abilities.

-Renée is engaged to be married to David Ferron III.
+Renée is married to David Ferron III.
 They have two beautiful daughters together, Daisy and Sadie, who both attend St. Philip's Episcopal School.
 As a published author of many short stories and poems, Renée is a passionate reader and writer.
 She also enjoys painting and drawing, with some of her work being shown in galleries in her hometown.
 She is an active member of the community sharing her time with multiple volunteer work throughout Beeville and San Antonio.
 She also serves as the schools PTO President for the last three years.
 Renée is a very friendly and outgoing person with strong character and immeasurable loyalty.

 Tony was born in Beeville, Texas, on September 21, 1970.
 He is married to Linda Mae Rivas.
 They have six children, four boys and two girls: Tony Jr.(29), Joel (24), Nicole (22), Victoria (18), John (16), and Christian (13).
 Tony graduated from AC Jones High School in June of 1990.
 He then entered the US Army on August 6, 1991, where he served for 20 years and retired on November 30, 2011.
 He and his wife will be celebrating 30 years of marriage on Nov 26, 2017.
 Tony began working at St. Philip’s on May 19, 2014, working for both the church and the school.
 Tony’s hobbies include listening to music and maintain his car.